 For substitution, please email email@example.com or call +1-650-620-3937.

-Medical Device CE Mark - Required to Sell in European Union Market Medical Device Complaints, MDR's and Recalls Reprocessing Reusable Medical Devices - Cleaning & Labeling Requirements - validations Verification vs. Validation
+CE Mark - Required to Sell Medical Devices in the EU Medical Device Complaints, MDR's and Recalls Reprocessing Reusable Medical Devices - Cleaning & Labeling Requirements - validations Verification vs. Validation